tbranyen/diffhtml/packages/diffhtml-website/pages/api.md

 default transactions run synchronously and you can observe a result immediately after running `innerHTML` or `outerHTML`.

-If you use `addTransitionState` and return a Promise to delay rendering, this could cause multiple renders to stack up and then transactions will be asynchronous.

 ```sh
 > schedule        # If another transaction is running, this will run after
 > shouldUpdate    # If nothing has changed, abort early